Yes, you can.

 This is the simple crux of the matter.
 To be able to build effective backlinks is too time-consuming and too full of trial error and failure that the amateur SEO cannot beat older websites with better link profiles, or competitors with budgets to afford professional link builders.

 Vanilla Circus Ltd has been building backlinks for 10 years.
 It is a long process that requires knowledge, skill, resources, contacts reputation and sometimes just hard cash.
-It is an ever changing enviroment that Google constantly monitors and changes the rules.
+It is an ever-changing environment that Google constantly monitors and changes the rules.

 Even without such a strong link profile a company or person doing their own in house SEO can have a lot of success following the instructions above.